Jesusfreakhideout.com

 Overall, the movie is pretty good, however, due to the language, and above-mentioned complaints, i can't grant this film more than somewhere between 2 & a half and 3 stars.
 If you have any questions about the film before you see it, feel free to contact me.

-- John DiBiase (reviewed: 5/1/99)
+- John DiBiase, (reviewed: 5/1/99)

-Parental Guide: Quick Summary of Content
+Parental Guide: Content Summary

 .
 Sex/Nudity: We see a Rembrandt painting of a nude woman several times; While sleeping in the nude, Gin sits up in bed upon hearing a sudden noise in her hotel room.
 We then see her bare back, as Mac is mostly blocking our view of more explicit nudity.
 Mac sees Gin sleeping in bed and her bare back is shown, as well as most of her side which he pulls the sheets over.
 While lying on the floor Gin and Mac kiss until he stops it as he realizes its wrong.